 Is this world real?

 Already in ancient times philosophers found out that there is no way of telling that the world around us is real or that other people have a mind of their own.
 Perhaps I am the only being that is real while the rest of the world exists only in my imagination.
 This could all be a dream.
 On the other hand, some major religions claim that gods created this universe, and that we are like these gods.
-For instance, in the first chapter of the Bible God says “Let us make mankind in our image, in our likeness.”
+For instance, in the first chapter of the Bible God allegedly said: “Let us make mankind in our image, in our likeness.”

 For a long time it was impossible to clarify why this world might not be real or how the gods might have created it.
-More recently it is possible to come up with an explanation.
+More recently that became possible due to advances in technology.
 This universe could be a virtual reality created by an advanced civilisation.
-We could be a characters in a virtual reality controlled by a computer programme.
+We could all be a characters in a virtual reality controlled by a computer programme.
 That may give you an uneasy feeling for we are inclined to think that what our senses register, is real.
 For instance, we may think we see a pipe when there is only an image of a pipe.
 The caption of the picture reads ‘this is not a pipe.’

 Do we live inside a computer simulation?

 The idea that we could be simulated beings inside a computer first came up in 1964 in the book Simulacron-3.
 In 1977 a science fiction writer named Philip K. Dick (perhaps our creator likes puns) was the first to claim that our reality is made up by a computer.
 He guessed it after experiencing a psychosis.
 The philosopher Nick Bostrom formalised the idea twenty-five years later in the simulation argument.
 He argued that we might be living inside a virtual reality.
 There could be many different human civilisations.
 The humans in those civilisations may enhance themselves with bio-technology and information technology, live very long and have capabilities ordinary humans don’t have.
-For those reasons these beings aren’t humans any more and henceforth are called post-humans.
+For those reasons these beings aren’t humans any more, henceforth they are called post-humans.